Some mums choose to express colostrum before birth

-It is possible to express your colostrum while you are still pregnant and freeze it so you can feed it to your newborn baby, if you need to.
+It is possible to express your colostrum while you are still pregnant and freeze it so you can feed it to your newborn baby, if necessary.
 This is called 'antenatal expressing'.

 Colostrum is the first fluid made by your breasts from about the 16th week of pregnancy.
-This is the first food for your baby and contains vital immune factors.
-Colostrum also helps to colonise your baby’s gut with healthy bacteria that protect against allergy and disease.
+It contains vital immune factors and helps to colonise your baby’s gut with healthy bacteria that protect against allergy and disease.

 Diabetes